marcusnitschke/master-s-thesis/README.md

 # Marcus Steen Nitschke
 ## Python simulations for my master thesis
 All .py files require Numpy and Matplotlib to be installed, and can be run directly from the terminal.
-The .csv files in the "csv"-folder are exported from OpenRocket. "rocket verification.ork" is the design file in OpenRocket.
+The .csv files are exported from OpenRocket. "rocket verification.ork" is the design file in OpenRocket.

 #### launchsim.py